Technologicat/mcpyrate/quasiquotes.md

   - `u` value-unquote,
   - `n` name-unquote,
   - `a` AST-unquote,
+  - `s` AST-list-unquote,
   - `h` hygienic-unquote.

 ## Full reference

 Here *macro definition site* and *macro use site* refer to those sites for the macro in whose implementation `q` is used to construct (part of) the output AST.

 The operators: